truecharts/website/docs/manual/SCALE/guides/backup-restore.md

 :::Important BlueFin Bug Fix

-With Bluefin, a UI bug has encountered preventing users to select the required new `force` option when selecting a pool This leads to an error warning for a "partialy initialised pool"
+With Bluefin, a UI bug has encountered preventing users to select the required new `force` option when selecting a pool This leads to an error warning for a "partially initialised pool"

 To prevent this error, run the following commands one-by-one, replacing POOL with the name of your Apps Pool:
 `zfs create POOL/ix-applications/docker`